MartinSnyder/MartinSnyder.github.io/ultima5.md

 # LORD BRITISH'S ARTIFACTS #

-You need these three items in order to complete the game.
+You need these four items in order to complete the game.

 | Artifact | Notes |
 |---------------|-------|